 - 71% of these unfortunate children are illiterate

 Child Abuse Detection: How to Recognize The Signs

 It is difficult to catch signs of child abuse.
 This is because:

 - It is difficult to differentiate between the physical injuries caused by an abuser and the ones caused by normal playing

-- Children as such go through a lot of behavioral changes, especially in their teens.
-This makes it all the more difficult to associate a change in child’s behavior to abuse
+- Children, as such, go through a lot of behavioral changes, especially in their teens.
+This makes it all the more difficult to associate a change in the child’s behavior to abuse

 10 Warning Signs Of Child Abuse

 - Recurring physical injuries: While every scrap and scratches need not be worrisome, please watch out for patterns and recurring injuries in any particular body area.
 For older children, any unexplained injury – even if not recurring – should be examined further